Better-HPC/keystone-api/docs/install/systemd.md

 keystone-api collectstatic
 ```

-Gunicorn is the recommended webserver for running the Keystone-API.
+Gunicorn is the recommended web server for running the Keystone-API.
-When launching the webserver, use the WSGI entrypoint located under `keystone_api.main.wsgi:application`.
+When launching the web server, use the WSGI entrypoint located under `keystone_api.main.wsgi:application`.

 ```bash
 gunicorn --bind 0.0.0.0:8000 keystone_api.main.wsgi:application